 - Council will vote by confidential ballot on the candidates to take forward

-- Unsuccessful short-listed candidates will return to the pool for consideration for a period of up to a maximum of five subsequent years
+- At the discretion of Nominations Committee, unsuccessful short-listed candidates will return to the pool for consideration in future years for a period of up to a maximum of five subsequent years

 - Staff will undertake due diligence research before any candidates are proposed for election